Why I Watch the Same Movie Clips Over and Over When I'm Burned Out

 I'm Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.

 This is why I built Spoons.
 To track what drains me.
-To know when you need rest.
+To know when I need rest.
 To see patterns before burnout compounds.

 Launching April 2026. getspoons.app - One email when it's ready.
 No spam.